DAC-RIDS/RIDS/README.md

 ## Introduction

 RIDS is a hardware-friendly Recurrent Neural Network (RNN) model that is co-designed with programmable switches.
-It includes: (i) rLearner focuses on implementing model inference process which only depends on bitwise operations or integer additions/subtractions; (ii) rEnforcer is the specially designed pipeline enforcing rLearnergenerated models inside the switches.
+It includes: (i) rLearner focuses on implementing the model inference process which only depends on bitwise operations or integer additions/subtractions; (ii) rEnforcer is the specially designed pipeline enforcing rLearner-generated models inside the switches.
 This anonymous repository displays the corresponding source code for model implementation.

 ## Requirements